(Frequently Asked Questions about Night of the Living Dead and Bosco™)

 and I couldn't find it if my life depended on it.
 I've heard that it's a sod farm now.

-The basement scenes were filmed at George Romero's company Latent Image in downtown Pittsburgh.
-I recently returned to that basement for an interview for a new documentary, and I was surprised at how quickly I got my bearings down there.
+The basement scenes were filmed at George Romero's company Latent Image in downtown Pittsburgh. returned to that basement for an interview for the Autopsy of the Dead documentary, and I was surprised at how quickly I got my bearings down there.
 It was a strange experience, and considering it had been more than forty years since I'd last been there, I remembered everything like it was yesterday.
 It was a very weird feeling.

 Q. Is it true that you played the body at the top of the stairs in addition to the character of Karen Cooper?